ASCOMInitiative/AlpycaDevice/docs/source/index.rst

     **Start Here:** :doc:`/quickstart` then look through :doc:`/introduction`.

 ..
 Note::
-    This is the 0.6.0 (February 16, 2023) experimental version.
+    This is the 0.6.0 (February 20, 2023) experimental version.
+This is the first release that contains the additions to the interfaces for Platform 7 as |plat7changes| on the ASCOM Developer Forum.
 For release notes see
     |changes| on the |github|.

 For background see |about| and |alpcon| on the |ascsite|.
 As an astronomy